Levick Crescent, Acklam, Middlesbrough

 The church is oriented south so all directions given are liturgical.

 This church consists of a nave, aisles, lower sanctuary, southwest campanile, northeast porch and southeast sacristy.
 It is designed in Early Christian style with a campanile that incorporates Italianate treatment.
 The nave has a clerestory with two round-arched windows per bay of the nave.
 The aisles have one small single, round-arched light per bay.
 The sanctuary has three single lights on the north and one on the south.
-The southwest campanile forms the most visually striking exterior feature, built of four unequal stages with the upper two consisting of broad arched tiers where the voids and greater than the solids.
-It is covered by a low pyramid, leaded roof.
 There is a traceried, wheel window in the west façade.
+The southwest campanile forms the most visually striking exterior feature, built of four unequal stages.
+A niche in the second stage contains a stone statue of St Francis, by Nicholas Kettlewell.
+The upper two stages consist of broad open arched tiers, with a low pyramidal leaded roof above.

 Original Date: 1935